tripatheea/MODAnalyzer/README.md

 ####analyze.cc:
 - [ ] Line 152 and 157:  Beware of magic numbers.
 Define beta = 0.0 and R0 = 0.5 before using them.
 - [ ] Line 164:  Instead of pow, define an inline sq() command that does multiplication rg*rg
-- [ ] Line 173:  We are no longer doing SoftKiller in this way, so get rid of that part of the code.
+- [x] Line 173:  We are no longer doing SoftKiller in this way, so get rid of that part of the code.
 - [ ] Line 219:  What does "pT_after_SD" mean?
 Does it include soft killer?
 JEC factors?
 Also, you keep recalling, soft_drop(hardest_jet), which is computationally expense.
-- [ ] In angularity_lambda(), do not hard code in the jet radius, since we might want to use different values later.
-Also, I am now thinking that we should do WTA axes for define the angularities.
+- [x] In angularity_lambda(), do not hard code in the jet radius, since we might want to use different values later.
+- [ ] Also, I am now thinking that we should do WTA axes for define the angularities.
 I can tell you how to do that in person.

 ####convert_to_pristine.cc:
-- [ ] Change name of this program to convert_to_one_jet().
+- [x] Change name of this program to convert_to_one_jet().
-- [ ] Similarly, get rid of all references to "pristine" everywhere in the code.
+- [ ] [b]Partially Done[/b].Similarly, get rid of all references to "pristine" everywhere in the code.

 ####luminosity.cc:
-- [ ] Change name to analyze_lumi.cc (or something like that)
+- [x] Change name to analyze_lumi.cc (or something like that)

 ####turn_on.cc:
-- [ ] Change name of this program to analyze_triggers.cc (or something like that)
+- [x] Change name of this program to analyze_triggers.cc (or something like that)

 ####event.h:
 - [ ] When you return a reference (i.e. with a &) it makes sense to label it as const.
 But when you return an object, then best not to have the output be const.
 So "int event_number() const;"  The function is const, but the int that is returned can be changed by the user if desired.
-- [ ] Why is closest_fastjet_jet_to_trigger_jet() not const?
+- [x] Why is closest_fastjet_jet_to_trigger_jet() not const?
 It shouldn't change the event.
 - [ ] Line 90:  I don't think that is valid C++ code using the old standard.
 I'll see if it compiles on my machine, but the standard is to define these things in the constructor.

 ####event.cc: